Observation on the Spot: Plot summary

+The novel consists of four chapters.

+Chapters 1-3

+Chapter 1 is the setup, which leads to Tichy's visit to the Institute of Historiographical Computers described in Chapter 2.
+Chapter 3 is the description of Tichy's flight to Entia.

+Chapter 4: Tichy on Entia

 Tichy arrives on Entia to discover a unique anthropomorphic civilization divided into two major states: Kurdlandia (from "kurdl") and Luzania.
 These names require some explanations.

 Kurdl is a huge animal inhabiting the marshes of Entia.
-The name of the animal is Lem's invention, used in earlier tales about Tichy.
+The name of the animal is Lem's invention, used in earlier tales about Ijon Tichy.
 (In Polish it is kurdel, however in declensions of the word the root converts into "kurdl-", hence there are no associations with the English word "curdle").
 Michael Kandel translated it as "squamp" in his translation of Tichy's 14th voyage.

 The name "Luzania" derives from the Polish root "luz-" with the meaning of "loose", "not restrained"; the choice will become clear below.

 Kurdlandia's guiding ideology is "national mobilism", that is the vast majority of the population must live inside of the stomachs, various passages and internal organs of the kurdls.
 Kurdls walk about the marshes, guided by drivers, and their inhabitants hence are "able to explore the land of their wonderful country from inside of their home kurdl", in the words of a patriotic individual that Ijon Tichy spoke to.
 Inhabitants of the kurdls may get out periodically (at least for 24 hours a year).
 Exceptions are largely confined to high government officials who live outside the marshes, on dry ground, in normal houses.
 Kurdlandia has no technology to speak of and is proud of it.